febattista/SDP_lift_and_project/README.md

 # SDP Lift-and-Project software

 This software package includes Python libraries for formulating Lov&aacute;sz and Schrijver's [1] Lift-and-Project semidefinite relaxations, along with MATLAB functions implementing a Cutting Plane method for solving them relying on a state-of-the-art Semidefinite Programming (SDP) solver [3].
-Although this software is designed to be as general as possible, allowing the application of the Lov&aacute;sz and Schrijver's operator to any Linear Programming (LP) formulation, a strong emphasisy has been places on LP relaxations of the Maximum Stable Set Problem (MSSP).
+Although this software is designed to be as general as possible, allowing the application of the Lov&aacute;sz and Schrijver's operator to any Linear Programming (LP) formulation, a strong emphasisy has been placed on LP relaxations of the Maximum Stable Set Problem (MSSP).

 ## Features